 Members of a coven can work together to perform a ritual with each participant contributing mana to a ritual up to the normal limit of their ability.

 It is not uncommon for some members of a coven to have mastered an Imperial formulaic ritual while others have not.
 In this case only the mana contributed to the ritual by the magicians who have mastered the ritual is doubled.

 Some rituals refer to contributors.
 A contributor is a character who is a member of the coven performing the ritual, has at least one rank of the realm lore used by that ritual, and participates in the performance.

 A character can never contribute to a ritual if they have not spent experience points on the appropriate ritual lore skill.

 Imperial lore is a library of known rituals that is shared by all Imperial magicians.
-Even where an Imperial citizen has not mastered a ritual that is part of Imperial lore, they can still try to perform it - wheras new effects that are not part of Imperial lore require the creation of an arcane projection or access to a ritual text.
-The Imperial Conclave has the ability to add new rituals to this body of knowledge through the Declaration of Imperial Lore.
+Even where an Imperial citizen has not mastered a ritual that is part of Imperial lore, they can still try to perform it - whereas new effects that are not part of Imperial lore require the creation of an arcane projection or access to a ritual text.
+The Imperial Conclave has the ability to add new rituals to this body of knowledge through the declaration of Imperial lore.